Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

 \end{array}`

-The dot product of two vectors :math:`\,\boldsymbol{x},\,\boldsymbol{y}\ ` can be connected with the matrix product of the one-row matrix obtained from :math:`\,\boldsymbol{x}\,` by the one-column matrix obtained from :math:`\,\boldsymbol{y}`.
+The dot product of two vectors :math:`\,\boldsymbol{x},\,\boldsymbol{y}\ ` is connected with the matrix product of the one-row matrix obtained from :math:`\,\boldsymbol{x}\,` by the one-column matrix obtained from :math:`\,\boldsymbol{y}`.